ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

    It is primarily used by the `-materialize` method of [RACSignal][RACSignal+Operations].

+## Disposables

+The **[RACDisposable][]** class is used for cancellation and resource cleanup.

+Disposables are most commonly used to unsubscribe from a [signal](#signals).
+When a [subscription](#subscription) is disposed, the corresponding subscriber will not receive _any_ further events from the signal.
+Additionally, any work associated with the subscription (background processing, network requests, etc.) will be cancelled, since the results are no longer needed.

+For more information about cancellation, see the RAC [Design Guidelines][].

 ## Schedulers

 A **scheduler**, represented by the [RACScheduler][] class, is a serial